Struggling to get interviews?

 Example of how to demonstrate language skills on your resume

-- Assisted a diverse client base in Chinese and Japanese, improving communication and customer satisfaction for 20% of non-English-speaking clients
+- Assisted a diverse client base in English and Spanish, improving communication and customer satisfaction for 20% of non-English-speaking clients

-If a company has a language requirement in their job description, consider using a language framework like ACTFL, CEFR, ILR to further specify your language proficiency and help employers better understand your skill level.
+If a company has a language requirement in their job description, use a language framework like CEFR to further specify your language proficiency and help employers better understand your skill level.

 Top soft skills for receptionist resumes